 RTX 3080 crashing is one of the most discussed issues among gamers and creative professionals.
-This issue mostly arises because of some problem in the capacitors of the graphics card.
+This issue mostly arises because of some problems with the capacitors of the graphics card.

 This issue mostly occurs in graphics cards that come with factory overclocking.
-People face games or applications crashing to desktop when the clock frequency/speed of the graphics card goes above 2.0GHz.
+People face games or applications crashing on desktops when the clock frequency/speed of the graphics card goes above 2.0GHz.
 This crashing issue is not confined to a particular game title because users have faced this in different games, like Battlefield V, Call of Duty Warzone, Cold War, Cyberpunk 2077, etc.

 This is a complicated issue.
 But recently, NVIDIA has tried to solve it.
 Before solving the issue, we have to get into the details of this error message to understand it better.

 Why Does the RTX 3080 Crashing Problem Occur? – the Probable Reasons